 One-on-one tutoring and small group classes are offered for non-English speakers.
 Students first learn to speak English and then to read and write.
+Classes are offered for conversation, pronunciation, writing, and beginning computer skills.
+Click for the Fall 2017 Class List.
 All sessions are free.
 Students are asked to pay for their books if they can.
 Start learning, today!

 Practice Speaking English

 Conversation classes allow adult learners to improve and practice speaking English in a friendly place.
 People who are being tutored, are waiting for a tutor, or just want to improve their spoken English may apply for a class.
+Click for the Fall 2017 Class List.
 The classes are free.
 Start learning, today!

 Get Help with Special Goals

 The Literacy Council can also help adult learners to:

 - Get a driver’s license.